d4nieru/Projet-Morpion/README.md

 Place a piece : `pose_pion("Player number", "Horizontal coordinate", "Vertical coordinate")`

-If the square is playable : `case_jouable("Horizontal coordinate", "Vertical coordinate")` Note → "The coordinates of the square must be between 0 and 2 and the square must be empty".
+If the square is playable : `case_jouable("Horizontal coordinate", "Vertical coordinate")` Note → The coordinates of the square must be between 0 and 2 and the square must be empty.

 Know who is the winning player if the game is over : `joueur_gagnant()`